-Japan requires official U.S. government-issued export certificates for meat, poultry, eggs, dairy, plants for cultivation, fresh fruit and vegetables for consumption, hay, and straw, as well as for certain nuts, wood, seafood, and organic products, among others.
-On August 5, 2023, Japan will begin requiring the attachment of a phytosanitary certificate for products which were previously exempted (see JA2020-0171).
+Japan requires official U.S. government-issued export certificates for meat, poultry, eggs, dairy, plants for cultivation, fresh fruit and vegetables for consumption, hay and straw, as well as for certain nuts, seafood, and organic products, among others.
+Beginning August 5, 2023, Japan requires the attachment of a phytosanitary certificate for products which were previously exempted (see JA2023-0057).